2sic/2sxc-docs/2sxc Docs Generator/how-to/dotnet-razor-csharp-overview.md

 ---
 # DotNet / C# / Razor API Documentation for DNN / 2sxc

-This page has moved to @CsApi
+This page has moved to @NetCode.Index